joshuajerome/Gatling-PPDM/READMORE.md

 - [Credits](https://github.com/joshuajerome/Gatling-PPDM/blob/master/READMORE.md#credits)

 ## Gatling Project
-Gatling PPDM is a sub-project of Asset Microservice Performance Analysis.
+Gatling PPDM is a sub-project of _**Asset Microservice Performance Analysis**_.

 #### What is PPDM?
+PPDM stands for Power Protect Data Manager which is a data management service that allows users to manage their backups.

 #### A brief overview of Asset Microservice Performance Analysis:
 - Problem Statement: